SylvainGa/crystal-face/README.md

 - Video review in Spanish, by Sergio: https://www.youtube.com/watch?v=TZFhnm_y1MM.

 ## Below is what has been added by me (SylvainGa).
+### 2.20.1
+- No changes.
+Only added back Enduro3 and new Fenix8 watches (including Fenix E).

 ### 2.20.0
 - Compiled with CIQ 7.3.1
 - Added recovery time as an option to the move bar.
 Once it's cleared, recovery is done.
 Each bar is 12 hours of recovery time